 - 1/4 tsp. salt

-- In a cooking pot, add together the water and brown sugar then boil until the melts and has a sticky texture.
+- In a cooking pot over medium heat, add water and brown sugar then simmer until the sugar melts and has a sticky texture.

-- Lastly add the butter and mix well.
+- Lastly, add the butter and mix well until well incorporated.

 - Set aside and let it cool down.